 Component | Description |

-Lectures | Lecture topics are shown on the schedule and each lecture has a corresponding page in the Lectures section of edX.
-You should check these pages regularly as they contain information to prepare for the lecture, information needed during the lecture, and information needed after the lecture.
+Lectures | Lecture topics are shown on the schedule and each lecture has a corresponding page in the Lecture Index.
+You should check these pages daily as they contain information on how to prepare for lecture, how to participate during lecture, and what to review after lecture.
 Prior to lecture you will be expected to work through one or more edX numbered videos.
-Most lectures will begin with Zoom poll questions based on the pre-work you did on edX.
-There will also be additional Zoom poll questions throughout lecture, based on the work we are doing at that time.
-Zoom poll questions are not graded, but they are essential to being engaged in lecture and are a helpful way to assess your understanding of the material.
-Lecture will be a mix of the instructor lecturing and you working on short programming exercises that you submit to the autograder through SPD handin.
-You must submit each lecture starter at least one time during your scheduled lecture section in order to receive credit for that lecture.
-If you are not able to complete the lecture starters during lecture, you have until 10:00 PM on the day of your lecture to continue working on them.
-Your last submission to the autograder before the deadline is the submission that will count towards your lecture grade.
-Lecture recordings will be provided.
+Most lectures will begin with iClicker Cloud questions based on the pre-work you did on edX.
+There may also be additional iClicker Cloud questions throughout lecture, based on the work we are doing at that time.
+Answering these questions correctly during lecture is what constitutes your lecture grade in the course.
+During lecture, there will be a mix of instruction and you working on short programming exercises that you submit to the auto-grader through SPD handin.
+While submitting the exercises during lecture does not contribute to your lecture grade, working through them with the instructor during lecture is essential to your learning.
+You will receive real-time feedback from the auto-grader during lecture, and you have until 10:00 PM on the day of your lecture to continue working on the exercies if you are not able to finish them during lecture.
+Keep in mind that the best way to learn the material is to work through the lecture exercises with feedback from the auto-grader, before you review the solutions.
+Lecture recordings will be provided after each lecture.
 Please note that these lecture recordings are a supplement, not an alternative to attending your lecture section.
 Our lectures are based on live activities which research shows improves learning.
 You should use the recordings for review or to catch up if you must, on occasion, miss a lecture. |

 Labs | Lab topics are shown on the schedule and each lab has a corresponding page in the Labs section of edX.
 You must go to the specific lab section that you are registered in and you must arrive at your lab on time.
 If you do not attend your lab on time and participate actively and respectfully throughout the entire 2 hours and 50 minutes, you will lose all or part of your lab grade that week.
-Labs involve the design of one or more programs graded by the autograder, as well as a check-off question asked by your TA that you must answer before leaving the session.
+Labs involve the design of one or more programs graded by the auto-grader, as well as a check-off question asked by your TA that you must answer before leaving the session.
 Check-off questions are intended to test your understanding of the programs you designed.
 Do not work on the lab problems prior to your scheduled lab time.
 Working on the lab problems during lab is necessary and valuable to your learning.
 If you come to your lab with some or all of the lab problems completed ahead of time, your TA will ask you to start over.
-Your grade for each lab is calculated using your autograder score and the score that your TA gives you out of three for attendance, behaviour, and check-off.
+Your grade for each lab is calculated using your auto-grader score and the score that your TA gives you out of three for attendance, behaviour, and check-off.
 The grading scheme is as follows:

 |

-Problem Sets | Problem set deadlines are shown on the schedule, and each problem set has a corresponding page in the Problem Sets section of edX.
-You should check these pages regularly for problem set starter files, solutions, and feedback.
-We do not provide extensions and late problem sets will not be accepted under any circumstances.
-Problem sets involve the design of one or more programs graded by the autograder, as well as an assessment with your TA that will take place during the next week's lab.
+Problem Sets | Problem set deadlines are shown on the schedule, and each problem set can be found on the Problem Sets page.
+You should check this page regularly for problem set starter files, solutions, and feedback.
+You should also review the Academic Integrity Policy before starting your first problem set.
+Problem sets involve the design of one or more programs graded by the auto-grader, as well as an assessment with your TA that will take place during the next week's lab.
 Problem set assessment questions are intended to test your understanding of the programs you designed.
-Some weeks you will have a short TA assessment and some weeks you will have a longer TA assessment, however, you will not know which assessment you will have ahead of your scheduled lab time.
-Your grade for each problem set is calculated using your autograder score and your TA assessment score.
+Some weeks you will have a shorter TA assessment and some weeks you will have a longer TA assessment, however, you will not know which assessment you will have ahead of your scheduled lab time.
+Your grade for each problem set is calculated using your auto-grader score and your TA assessment score.
 Over the course of the term, your TA assessment score will contribute to approximately 1/3 of your overall problem set grade.
 The grading scheme is as follows:

 You can work on each problem set alone or with one other student in the course.
-If you work with another student, you must submit a single shared assignment for both students that includes both of your CWLs.
-Make sure you review the Academic Honesty Policy before starting your first problem set.
-You and your partner should work together on the problem set rather than just comparing notes at the end.
-You can change partners through the term, but each problem set must be done either alone or with a single partner.
-Please note that if you choose to work with a partner on your problem set, you may receive different problem set grades if you and your partner perform differently on your TA assessment, even though your autograder score is the same.
-The Piazza discussion forum is the only approved forum for questions about problem sets.
+You can work with different partners throughout the term, but each problem set must be done either alone or with only one other student.
+If you choose to work with a partner, every submission of your problem set must contain both students' CWLs in the CWL tag.
+Problem set partners should work through the whole problem set together, rather than splitting up the problems and/or taking turns doing the whole problem set.
+Please note that if you choose to work with a partner, you may receive different final problem set grades if you and your partner perform differently on your TA assessment, even though your auto-grader score is the same.
+The Piazza discussion forum is the only place you are permitted to ask questions about problem sets.
 Questions can only be about the problem statement.
 Questions that contain information about how you are solving the problem or what you understand about the problem will be deleted.
-An instructor will answer questions that appear to identify mistakes in the problem sets, but to the greatest degree possible you are expected to do the problem sets yourselves.
-Getting too much help on problem sets leads to doing very poorly on exams where that help is not available. |
+An instructor will answer questions that appear to identify mistakes in the problem sets, but to the greatest degree possible you are expected to work through the problem sets yourselves.
+Getting too much help on problem sets leads to poor performance on exams, where that help is not available. |

 Exams |

-Final Exam: During the final exam period (April 17-28), date and time TBA
+Final Exam: December 10-21, date and time TBA

 |